Science: Heat and Male Infertility

-- healthy sperm formation is extremely sensitive to testicular overheat
+- healthy sperm are extremely sensitive to testicular overheating

-- daily overheat by just 2 deg. causes sperm count and sperm motility to plummet by over 90%
+- daily overheating by just 2 deg. from body heat (sitting) causes sperm count and sperm motility to plummet by over 90%

-- overheat can be caused by sitting/driving for longer than 20 minutes, obesity, varicocele, and hot environments
+- overheating can be caused by sitting or driving for longer than 20 minutes, obesity, varicocele, and hot environments

-- overheat may cause permanent, abnormal changes to DNA gene expression in offspring via epigenetic pathways, leading to disease or other complications
+- overheating may cause permanent, abnormal changes to DNA gene expression in offspring via epigenetic pathways, leading to disease or other complications

-- The Underdog prevents testicular overheat when sitting
+- The Underdog prevents testicular overheating when sitting

 Why Sperm Count Matters